-Name and Address of Holder Class of Shares Type of Ownership Number of Common Shares Percentage of Common Shares N. Murray Edwards Calgary/Banff, Alberta Common Shares Direct and Indirect 5,056,979 (1)(2) 27.8%
+Name and Address of Holder Class of Shares Type of Ownership Number of Common Shares Percentage of Common Shares N. Murray Edwards Calgary/Banff, Alberta Common Shares Direct and Indirect 5,056,979 (1) 27.8%

-- (1) In addition, Mr. Edwards beneficially owns directly or indirectly \$17.5 million principal amount of 8.5% convertible unsecured subordinated debentures issued by the Corporation on January 30, 2008 and 1,005,000 8% cumulative redeemable convertible first preference shares series A (the "Preferred Shares") issued by the Corporation on May 27, 2005. - (2) For further information in relation to recent developments involving Mr. Edward's shareholdings, see the Material Change Report dated February 13, 2009 filed on www.sedar.com, which is hereby incorporated by reference.
+(1) In addition, Mr. Edwards beneficially owns directly or indirectly \$40.0 million principal amount of 10% Convertible Secured Subordinated Debentures issued by the Corporation on April 30, 2009 and 1,005,000 8% cumulative redeemable convertible first preference shares series A (the "Preferred Shares") issued by the Corporation on May 27, 2005.

-The directors and senior officers of the Corporation, as a group, hold 5,482,816 Common Shares representing approximately 30.1% of the outstanding voting shares of the Corporation as at March 24, 2009.
+The directors and senior officers of the Corporation, as a group, hold 5,567,317 Common Shares representing approximately 30.6% of the outstanding voting shares of the Corporation as at March 22, 2010.